Ukraine's First Lady reveals how Russia invasion took toll on family

-Ukraine's First Lady Olena Zelenska has given a rare TV interview with her husband President Volodymyr Zelensky.
+Ukraine's First Lady Olena Zelenska has given a rare TV interview with her husband President Volodymyr Zelenskyy.

-The rare appearance marks only the second time the couple have been seen together since Russia's invasion, with the 44-year-old screenwriter hold up in an undisclosed location for her safety.
+The rare appearance marks only the second time the couple have been seen together since Russia's invasion, with the 44-year-old screenwriter holding up in an undisclosed location for her safety.

-Speaking to Ukraine's RADA TV, Zelenska, who has two children with the world leader, told how her family was separated by the war.
+Speaking to Ukraine's RADA TV, Zelenska, who has two children with the world leader, described how her family was separated by the war.

 "Our family was torn apart, as every other Ukrainian family," she said.